 #1.
 Apache Spark

-First in the list is Apache Spark, which is a unified analytics engine used for large-scale data processing.
+First on the list is Apache Spark, which is a unified analytics engine used for large-scale data processing.
 It achieves high performance for both streaming and batch data using a physical execution engine, DAG scheduler, and a query optimizer.
 It provides around 80 high-level operators that are used to build parallel apps quickly.

 Spark is used for a wide range of organizations to process large datasets.
 It runs on Kubernetes, Hadoop, Apache Mesos, or in the cloud.
 It can access various data sources such as Apache Hive, Apache Cassandra, Apache HBase, HDFS, Alluxio, and many more.